tobbeost/umierrorcorrect/README.md

 Dependencies
 ------------

-Umi-errorcorrect requires the following programs/libraries to be installed:
+Umi-errorcorrect runs using Python and  requires the following programs/libraries to be installed:

 Python-libraries (should be installed automatically):